opticdev/optic-changelog/README.md

 ## Install the Optic Changelog GitHub Action

 Here is an example of what to add to your GitHub Action workflows.
+This action must trigger on the `pull_request` event to post changelogs to your PRs:

 ```yaml
 jobs: